-The first priority is to ensure that no child is exposed to unnecessary risk.
-The Management Committee should as a matter of urgency take any necessary protective measures.
+The first priority is to ensure that no child is exposed to unnecessary risk and whilst the BB has a dual responsibility both to the leader and the child in this situation, the safety of all the children in the company has to be the paramount consideration where such a situation arises.
+The Management Committee should as a matter of urgency take any necessary protective measures (e.g. working under supervision, placing a leader on administrative duties only, suspension of leader).
 These measures should be proportionate to the level of risk and should not unreasonably penalise the leader or employee financially or otherwise, unless necessary to protect children.
 Where protective measures penalise the leader or employee, it is important that early consideration be given to the case.

-Any action taken should be guided by agreed procedures, the applicable employment contract and the rules of natural justice.
+Any action taken should be guided by agreed procedures, the applicable employment contract and the rules of natural justice and the rights of the leader against whom the allegation has been made to a fair procedure in relation to the allegation and investigation.